magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43852-unable-to-update-cart-items-because-of-graphql-updatecartitems-mutation-error.md

     }
     }
     ```
-1. Notice the cart is populated with the configurable item.
+1. You will notice that the cart is populated with the configurable item.
-1. Note the uid returned.
+1. Make a note of the uid returned.
-1. Run the below query to update the cart item.
+1. Again, run the below query to update the cart item.
     ```GraphQL
     mutation {
       updateCartItems(